MpStyle/jquery-mtemplatejs/README.md

 ```

 ## Sub-template
-The support for the sub-template is guaranteed by the tag _data-mt-data_, but only for inline template, see the example/test (_inlinetemplate_).
+The support for the sub-template is guaranteed by the tag _data-mt-data_.

 ## Development
 - Clone the repository